aMarcireau/origami/README.md

 In order to create a new release, run:
 1. `npm run build` to generate production builds for each supported platform
 2. `npm run release -- v<major>.<minor>.<patch> [--prerelease]` to create a new Github release (requires administration rights on this repository).

+### Help out

+Check the [Projects](https://github.com/aMarcireau/origami/projects) page to see what's urgent or expected by the community.

 ## License